My Tokyo Guide

 Light displays are held all around the city, at retail hubs, landmarks, and festivals.
 The trees along Marunouchi's main shopping street are lit up in a signature color: champagne gold.
 In Ebisu Garden Place, you can see one of the world's largest Baccarat chandeliers, containing 250 lights.
 The light displays around Tokyo Station, Omotesando, and Roppongi Hills are also worth visiting.
 A short trip from central Tokyo is the amusement park Yomiuriland, which puts up a popular gemstone-themed light display.

 On December 31, many Japanese celebrate the coming of a new year by visiting a shrine or temple.
 Meiji Jingu Shrine receives more visitors than anywhere else in the country.
 Zojoji Temple offers a spectacular view of Tokyo Tower, and a chance to hear "joya-no-kane"—the ringing of a temple's bell 108 times to usher in the new year.
-Another great option is to visit Shibuya's Scramble Crossing—the streets are closed to traffic, and the entire intersection turns into a huge countdown party.

 A print by the famous ukiyo-e artist, Utagawa Hiroshige, depicts an old legend: on New Year's Eve, foxes gather under hackberry trees, put on costumes and parade towards Oji Inari Shrine.
 Every New Year's Eve, the residents of Oji recreate the scene by dressing up as foxes.
 They hold kitsunebi (a kind of will-o'-wisp) paper lanterns and join a lively procession with traditional music from Shozoku Inari Shrine to Oji Inari Shrine.